The effects of varying colour-luminosity relations on supernova science

 \begin{ceqn}

 \end{ceqn} where $k$ is the number of free parameters in the model, $n$ is the number of data points, and $\mathcal{L_{\mathrm{max}}}$ is the likelihood evaluated at the optimal parameters that maximise it.
-A Model 1 is preferred over another Model 2 if $\Delta\mathrm{BIC} = \mathrm{BIC}_1 - \mathrm{BIC}_2 \lesssim 2$ \citep{Kass95}.
+A given Model 1 is preferred over another Model 2 if $\Delta\mathrm{BIC} = \mathrm{BIC}_1 - \mathrm{BIC}_2 \gtrsim 2$ \citep{Kass95}.
 Note that besides taking into account the usual fit quality, the BIC penalises models with excessive free parameters.
 However, since the nuisance parameters $\alpha$ and $\beta$ are in the covariance (Eq.~\ref{eq:sigma}) and may thus bias the likelihood (see Sec.~\ref{sec:like}) and BIC, we also quote the Hubble residuals of each fit.